Ivy: Templated Deep Learning for Inter-Framework Portability: Related Work

 \subsection{Deep Learning Frameworks}

 Deep learning progress has evolved rapidly over the past decade, and this has spurred companies and developers to strive for framework supremacy.
 Large matrix and tensor operations underpin all efficient DL implementations, and so there is largely more that relates these frameworks than separates them.
 Many frameworks were designed explicitly for matrix and tensor operations long before the advent of modern DL.
-An early language which placed particular focus on matrix operations is MATLAB \cite{higham2016matlab}, which provides a combined computing environment and language, all oriented around general linear algebra.
-With the addition of a recent DL toolbox \cite{matlabdeeplearning}, the framework now supports backpropagation.
 In the Python language \cite{10.5555/1593511}, one of the most widely used packages is NumPy \cite{oliphant2006guide, harris2020array}, which established itself as a standard in scientific computing.
 NumPy is a general matrix library, but with many function implementations highly optimized in C \cite{kernighan2006c}.
 It does not natively support automatic differentiation and back-propagation.
 Since the beginning of the new DL era, a number of libraries with automatic differentiation have been utilized.
 An early and widely used library was Caffe \cite{jia2014caffe}, written in C++ \cite{stroustrup2000c++}, enabling static graph compilation and efficient inference.
 The Microsoft Cognitive Toolkit (CNTK) \cite{seide2016cntk} was also written in C++, and supported directed graphs.
 Both of these are now deprecated.
 More recently, Python has become the front-runner language for DL interfaces.
 TensorFlow \cite{tensorflow2015-whitepaper}, Theano \cite{2016arXiv160502688short}, Chainer \cite{tokui2019chainer}, MXNet \cite{chen2015mxnet}, PyTorch \cite{paszke2019pytorch} and JAX \cite{jax2018github} are all examples of DL frameworks primarily for Python development.

 Despite the variety in frameworks, the set of fundamental tensor operations remains finite and well defined, and this is reflected in the semantic consistency between the core tensor APIs of all modern python DL libraries, which closely resemble that of NumPy introduced in 2006.
-Ivy abstracts these core tensor APIs, with scope to also abstract future frameworks adhering to the same pattern, offering the potential for lifelong inter-framework code reusability.
+Ivy abstracts these core tensor APIs, with scope to also abstract future frameworks adhering to the same pattern, offering the potential for inter-framework code reusability long into the future.